PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 Therefore, the file employed in the following steps is `trajectory_features.csv`.

-## Exploratory Data Analysis
+## Feature Engineering

+Before running the scripts to train the learning models, you need to execute the notebook `feature_engineering.ipynb`, which generate the augmented datasets `challenge_set_updated.csv` and `submission_set_updated.csv`.

 ## CatBoost

-Before running any of CatBoost's files, `eda-v20.ipynb` needs to be run in order to generate the feature engineered dataset.
+Before running any of CatBoost's files, `feature_engineering.ipynb` needs to be run in order to generate the feature engineered dataset.

 The predictive model based on CatBoost involves the following files:
-- `catboost-v20.ipynb`: this is the main notebook for training and inference of the model based on CatBoost.
+- `catboost.ipynb`: this is the main notebook for training and inference of the model based on CatBoost.
 It trains the model on the challenge set and generates the estimated ATOWs on the submission set.
-- `catboost-select-v20.ipynb`: uses the method `select_features()` from CatBoost to eliminate features that hurt the model's performance.
+- `catboost_select.ipynb`: uses the method `select_features()` from CatBoost to eliminate features that hurt the model's performance.
-- `catboost-optuna.py`: uses Optuna to optimize the CatBoost's hyperparameters.
+- `catboost_optuna.py`: uses Optuna to optimize the CatBoost's hyperparameters.

 ## XGBoost